 Lightspeed Restaurant is not just for restaurants – its features suit cafés too.

 Plans include the built-in Lightspeed Payments system with specific card machines provided by Lightspeed.
-Alternatively, you can integrate a Zettle, SumUp or Paymentsense card machine, which may cost extra.
+The system used to integrate with other card machines, but not any more.

 Lightspeed Restaurant costs